 June is a fantastic month to visit, especially for walkers, cyclists and water sports lovers.
 The weather has usually settled down so you generally get clear sunny days but it's not too hot.
 The spring flowers are well established and it's also the month with the longest days!

 By September it is starting to cool down but is still a perfect temperature for outdoor activities.
 October starts to get colder and the autumn colours here are spectacular.
-You very often get beautiful clear blue skies and cool crisp air - perfect conditions for walking or mountain biking in the mountains and seeing all the colours.
+You very often get beautiful clear blue skies and cool crisp air - perfect conditions for a walking holiday or mountain biking in the mountains and seeing all the colours.

 November can be cold and sometimes rainy, but again you also get the clear blue skies and crisp air.
 It's usually when the first snow arrives.